Receive monthly newsletters loaded with expertly curated articles, tips, and more

-In this episode of Serious Insights for Salesforce Admin, host and Salesforce extraordinaire Kristi Campbell welcomes Ali Ervan Klinger to the show.
+In this episode of Serious Insights for Salesforce Admin, host and Salesforce extraordinaire Kristi Campbell welcome Ali Ervan Klinger to the show.

 Hello and welcome back!
 This edition of Serious Insights features Kristi Campbell’s chat with Ali Klinger, where they discuss “building your tribe” – a look into how to stay plugged into the Salesforce Admin community and create your own experiences.
 This topic is particularly personal for the duo, as they quite literally met at a Salesforce community gathering.

-For both Ali and Kristi, the two began their Salesforce journey as solo admins.
+Both of them, Ali and Kristi, began their Salesforce journey as solo admins.
 Like a pair of castaways, they started their careers from their own little islands, isolated from professionals like each other (no word if they at least had a volleyball friend).
 Without a community to bounce ideas off of, collaborate with, and learn with, the two struggled to confidently grow in their roles.

 We imagine that many of our fellow admins can relate to the feeling of being lost on their own little islands.

 Now years beyond those isolated times, our duo has become champions of the Salesforce community, with a network of mentors, friends, and collaborators across the world.
 In line with this episode of Serious Insights, this article will explore three key ways to connect with the Salesforce community and grow as an admin: in-person gatherings, digital communities, and shared resources.